IKUNstrappants/CSCI3251_LinDachuan/README.md

 # CSCI3251_LinDachuan
-This is the project of &lt;LinDachuan
+This is the project of LinDachuan